jramkiss/jramkiss.github.io/_posts/_post_ideas.md

 - Explain what Dirichlet processes are
 - Can use MNIST with 10 classes, and less than 10 classes and see how it works

-### Interesting Relationships between Probability distributions
-- Binomial and beta, multinomial and whatever is its corresponding continuous distribution

 ### Online Learning with Bayesian Methods